vanjs-org/van/addons/van_cone/docs/COMPONENT_GUIDE.md

 const homePage = () => div('Home Page')
 ```

 You obviously don't need a framework to do this, outside of the Van Cone router, components are generally not needed because they are simply a function that returns a van element.
-They are many ways to create re-usable components, component functions in Van Cone are only needed to create a concept of a page that integrates with the router.
+They are many ways to create re-usable components, component functions in Van Cone are only useful to create a concept of a page that integrates with the router.

 ### hello world with router